iamdonovan/iamdonovan.github.io/docs/teaching/ml-crash-course/exercises/regression.rst

 training a model; it may also make it possible for the model to converge to a solution.

-There are some machine learning algorithms for which scaling input data is essential - we will cover these more as we continue through the workshop.
+In future exercises, we will have a look at some other optimization techniques - gradient descent is only one technique out of many.
+There are also additional machine learning algorithms for which scaling input data is essential, and we will cover these more as we continue through the workshop.

 For now, try at least one of the following exercises:

 -  Train a model for the relationship between ``tmax`` and ``tmin``, with and without scaling.
+How large a learning rate are you able to use, and how many epochs does it take to converge to a good solution?
    Does scaling make a large difference to the final result?
 Why or why not?
 -  Train a model for the relationship between ``sun`` and ``rain``, again with/without scaling.
+How large a learning rate are you able to use, and how many epochs does it take to converge to a good solution?
    Does scaling make a large difference to the final result?
 Why or why not?